 Underwater Laser Telecommunications and Remote Access (ULTRA) technology is a transformational change that will greatly impact the EOR operational paradigm with the capability to monitor reservoirs in near real-time.
 This change is labeled as Near Real-time Reservoir Management (NRRM), which could be enabled by modifying existing 4D reservoir monitoring systems with a high data rate communication system that enabled rapid data exfiltration to the operator.
 4D seismic monitoring enables temporal change detection of the 3D state of a reservoir, which enables the operator to view the dynamic response of the reservoir during waterflood or other EOR operation.
 This awareness will enable actions that can increase well productivity and reduce risk in operations to maintain a License to Operate.

 Oceanit developed and integrated a multicolor free-space optical data transmission system adapted to connecting a distributed ocean bottom node network.
 It is designed around providing simultaneous bi-directional data transmission at 100Mbit/s over multiple sequential and parallel links.
-This subsystem is controlled by a bespoke electronics package, shown in figure 2, capable of accommodating a wide range of transmit and receiver wavelengths and architectures.
+The transmitter node, shown in figure 2, is currently installed on the ocean floor for the initial functionality and characterization tests.